bmad-sim/SpaceCharge.jl/README.md

 # SpaceCharge.jl

-SpaceCharge.jl is a high-performance Julia package for 3D space-charge calculations, supporting both CPU and GPU acceleration.
-It is designed for scientific computing applications such as beam physics and accelerator modeling.
+SpaceCharge.jl is a high-performance Julia package for 3D space-charge calculations, supporting both CPU and GPU (CUDA) acceleration.
+It is designed for beam physics and accelerator modeling applications.

 ## Algorithm and Citation